Flank/flank-dashboard/metrics/ci_integrations/docs/01_ci_integration_module_architecture.md

 # CI integrations module architecture.
 > Summary of the proposed change

 The top-level description of CI integration architecture and package structure.
-Tips in adding new integration.

 # References
 > Link to supporting documentation, GitHub tickets, etc.